Zaid1201/SOAR-Lite/README.md

    - **VirusTotal**: https://www.virustotal.com/

 ## Setup
-Open .env file and add assign the API keys to their corresponding variables.
+Open the .env file and assign the API keys to their corresponding variables.

 ## Run the Script
 1. Place your suspicious IP addresses in `suspicious_ips.txt` (one IP per line).